 - a.
-Entries must have been created in the current year and since the 2022 Erie County Fair. - b.
+Entries must have been created in the current 4-H year. - b.
 Premiums and ribbons for group projects will go to the club or 4-H after school group.
 The group/club leader will complete the entry form, not the individual members. - c.
 Any project and its corresponding pieces/equipment/posters must be entered together in one of the following classes.